 PLEASE DO NOT CHANGE THE HEADINGS ON THE PRACTICAL SHEETS UNDER ANY CIRCUMSTANCES!
-Heidi uses those headings to keep the practicals in sync with the spreadsheet.
-If you lose a sheet, please ask Heidi to print you another one.
+The Administrator uses those headings to keep the practicals in sync with the spreadsheet.
+If you lose a sheet, please ask the Administrator to print you another one.
 Please ensure that you use the correct sheet for the practical.